-The Midland Hill Climb Championship rounds are staged at four of the leading British Hill Climb venues and feature some of the most intense and exciting competition in club motorsport.
-In addition, in 2017 four of the nine rounds are run alongside the British Hill Climb Championship, heightening further the standard of entry and range of entries.
+The BMTR Midland Hill Climb Championship rounds are staged at three of the leading British Hill Climb venues and feature some of the most intense and exciting competition in club motorsport.
+In addition, in 2018 six of the nine events are running alongside the British Hill Climb Championship, heightening further the standard of entry and range of entries.

-In 2017, results from seven of the nine qualifying rounds count towards the total score for the season, with extra points available to drivers who set new class records.
-The Midland Hill Climb Championship is typical of speed hill climbing in general where the fascination is in the ongoing challenge for drivers to improve on their own personal times.
+For 2018, each timed run will count, so that results from fourteen of the eighteen qualifying rounds count towards the total score for the season, with extra points available to drivers who set new class records.
+The BMTR Midland Hill Climb Championship is typical of speed hill climbing in general where the fascination is in the ongoing challenge for drivers to improve on their own personal times.
 As an amateur sport, it is inherently friendly and great fun for competitors and spectators alike.

-In addition to the Midland Hill Climb Championship sponsored by BMTR, each event also features the TTC Group Top Ten Challenge where the fastest drivers in the fastest cars on the day feature in two Top 12 run-offs to gain points towards the Top Ten Challenge Award.
+In addition to the BMTR Midland Hill Climb Championship, each event also features the Top Ten Challenge where the fastest drivers in the fastest cars on the day feature in two Top 12 run-offs to gain points towards the Top Ten Challenge Award.

 Come along and experience the atmosphere - or take part - each of the hills runs training courses where seasoned campaigners and aspiring champions can learn the fine details.
 Full details are available on the venue web-sites.